iamdcj/javascripts/README.md

-#  javascripts
+#  Javascripts
-A bunch of snippets and information related to the JavaScript language.
+Information and corresponding coee related to the JavaScript language's core aspects.

 ##  Core Aspects